containers/image/docs/containers-registries.conf.5.md

-% registries.conf(5) System-wide registry configuration file
+% CONTAINERS-REGISTRIES.CONF(5) System-wide registry configuration file
 % Brent Baude
 % Aug 2017

 # NAME
-registries.conf - Syntax of System Registry Configuration File
+containers-registries.conf - Syntax of System Registry Configuration File

 # DESCRIPTION
-The REGISTRIES configuration file is a system-wide configuration file for container image registries.
+The CONTAINERS-REGISTRIES configuration file is a system-wide configuration file for container image registries.
 The file format is TOML.
 The valid categories are: 'registries.search', 'registries.insecure', and 'registries.block'.

+By default, the configuration file is located at `/etc/containers/registries.conf`.

 # FORMAT
 The TOML_format is used to build a simple list format for registries under three